nikivazou/haskell-course/CMSC498V/project.markdown

 - *unit testing:* the project should pass unit tests that are implemented either manually or using [quickcheck](https://hackage.haskell.org/package/QuickCheck).
 The tests should be automatically checked via [Travis CI](https://travis-ci.com/) or [Circle CI](https://github.com/marketplace/circleci).
 - *[optional] verification:* optionally you can use [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/) to check validity of your code.
+- *presentation:* make sure to clearly present your goals and your implementation.

 *Tue, 10/10:* Project Registration